 As we seek to make disciples, in our homes through family worship, in our churches and communities, and in our nation—through seeking righteous laws and standards in the public sphere—Christ’s Kingdom continues to expand as his enemies are made a footstool (Psa.
 110:1; cf. Luke 20:41–43; Acts 2:34–36; Heb.
 10:12–13).

-While in our very small slice of time and limited perspective, it can seem like things are not looking good.
-However, history is heading towards Christ’s total and ultimate victory over sin and rule over the world—Christ’s total dominion and the restoration of all things.
+While in our very small slice of time and limited perspective, it can seem like things are not looking good, history is heading towards Christ’s total and ultimate victory over sin and rule over the world.
+Christ will accomplish total dominion and the restoration of all things to himself.
+So, we fight and labour in Christ’s Kingdom with victory guaranteed.

 The empty grave proves it and the risen and reigning Christ guarantees its success.